 There will inevitably be a group forming, storming, norming process so prepare for it.
-This is a standard group therapy process that applies to any group coming together to work on a shared goal developed by Bruce Tuckman.
+This is a standard group therapy process that applies to any group coming together to work on a shared goal developed by Bruce Tuckman1.
 Make sure to develop common vocabulary and a common understanding of the goals for the process.

-Forming Storming Discomforting Norming Baseline Training for DEI&J Group: Create a Learning Environment: Be Steady, Do Not Turn Back: Start the Work: 1.
-Advance the work in Ice Breaker Identify goals of the group Brainstorm expectations and vision Establish ground rules Define roles and responsibilities Set norms, create common language Reinforce ground rules Model listening and incorporating feedback Form task-oriented subcommittees Discuss major goals and tasks as a whole group Expect conflict and disagreement Model responding, not reacting Notice the communication challenges Note the push and pull of "not enough" vs. "this is too much."
-Stay the course at a steady pace Continue to communicate the between meetings and seek feedback along the way Build consensus Invite input Continue to challenge the group and protect dissenters 7.
-Reflect long-term vision
+Forming Storming Discomforting Norming Baseline Training for DEI&J Group: 1.
+Ice Breaker 2.
+Identify goals of the group 3.
+Brainstorm expectations Create a Learning Environment: 1.
+Reinforce ground rules 2.
+Model listening and incorporating feedback Be Steady, Do Not Turn Back: 1.
+Model responding, not reacting 2.
+Notice the communication challenges Start the Work: 1.
+Advance the work in between meetings and seek feedback along the way 2.
+Build consensus 3.
+Invite input expectations and vision 4.
+Establish ground rules 5.
+Define roles and responsibilities 6.
+Set norms, create common language 7.
+Reflect Form task-oriented subcommittees Discuss major goals and tasks as a whole group Expect conflict and disagreement Note the push and pull of "not enough" vs. "this is too much."
+Stay the course at a steady pace Continue to communicate the long-term vision A. Continue to challenge the group and protect dissenters